BRGM/ComPASS/doc/introduction.rst

   conda install -n base -c conda-forge mamba

-In the following you can replace all the occurences of the :code:`conda` command with the :code:`mamba` command.
+Then, in the following you can replace all the occurences of the :code:`conda` command with the :code:`mamba` command.

 You're almost there
 ^^^^^^^^^^^^^^^^^^^

-We provide two ComPASS environments at `anaconda.org <https://anaconda.org/brgm/environments>`_ which have been tested on Linux and MacOSX platforms.

-You only want to use ComPASS
-""""""""""""""""""""""""""""
+We provide `several conda environments <https://github.com/BRGM/ComPASS/tree/main/conda>`_ for ComPASS that only differ in their final step.

-Activate your conda :code:`base` environment if necessary (:code:`conda activate base` or :code:`source activate base` depending on your settings).
+In both following cases you will need to have conda (or mamba) on your path and this may require to activate your conda :code:`base` environment (:code:`conda activate base` or :code:`source activate base` depending on your settings).

+Case 1: you only want to use the latest version of ComPASS
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Then just create the environment:
+Just create the environment:

 .. code-block:: bash

-  conda env create brgm/compass-latest
+  conda env create -f https://raw.githubusercontent.com/BRGM/ComPASS/main/conda/compass-latest.yml

-It may be a bit long because MeshTools and ComPASS packages will be compiled under the hood, but that's it.
+The whole process may be a bit long because MeshTools and ComPASS packages will be downloaded and compiled under the hood, but that's it.
 Once it is finished, you can activate the :code:`compass-latest` environment.

 .. code-block:: bash